-Loreena Mckennitt "Lady of Shalott"
+Loreena Mccennitt "The Lady of Shalott"

-Visit "Lady of Shalott" on MotoLyrics.com
+Visit "The Lady of Shalott" on MotoLyrics.com

-Music by Loreena McKennitt Lyrics by Alfred Lord Tennyson (1843)
+By Alfred Lord Tennyson (1843)

-On either side the river lie Long fields of barley and of rye, That clothe the wold and meet the sky; And trho' the field the road run by
+On either side the river lie

+Long fields of barley and of rye,

+That clothe the wold and meet the sky;

+And thro' the field the road run by

 To many-towered Camelot;

-And up and down the people go, Gazing where the lilies blow Round an island there below,
+And up and down the people go,

+Gazing where the lilies blow

+Round an island there below,

 The island of Shalott.

 Willows whiten, aspens quiver, Little breezes dusk and shiver Thro' the wave that runs for ever By the island in the river Flowing down to Camelot.

-Four grey walls, and four grey towers, Overlook a space of flowers, And the silent isle imbowers The Lady of Shalott Only reapers, reaping early, In among the bearded barley Hear a song that echoes cheerly From the river winding clearly, Down to tower'd Camelot; And by the moon the reaper weary, Piling sheaves in uplands airy, Listening, whispers "'tis the fairy The Lady of Shalott."
-There she weaves by night and day A magic web with colours gay.
-She has heard a whisper say, A curse is on her if she stayed To look down to Camelot.
+Four grey walls, and four grey towers, Overlook a space of flowers, And the silent isle imbowers The Lady of Shalott.

+Only reapers, reaping early,

+In among the beared barley

+Hear a song that echoes cheerly

+From the river winding clearly;

+Down to tower'd Camelot;

+And by the moon the reaper weary,

+Piling sheaves in uplands airy,

+Listening, whispers "tis the fairy

+The Lady of Shalott.

+There she weaves by night and day

+A magic web with colours gay.

+She has heard a whisper say,

+A curse is on her if she stay

+To look down to Camelot.

-She knows not what the curse may be, And so she weaveth steadily, And little other care hath she, The Lady of Shalott.
+She knows not what the curse may be,

+And so she weaveth steadily,

+And little other care heat she,

+The Lady of Shalott.

-And moving through a mirror clear There hangs before her all the year, Shadows of the world appear.
-There she sees the highway near Winding down to Camelot; And sometimes thro' the mirror blue The Knights come riding two and two.
+And moving through a mirror clear That hangs before her all the year, Shadows of the world appear.
+There she sees the highway near Winding down to Camelot; And sometimes thro' the mirror blue The knights come riding two and two.
 She hath no loyal Knight and true, The Lady of Shalott.

-But in her web she still delights To weave the mirror's magic sights, For often thro' the silent nights A funeral, with plumes and with lights And music, went to Camelot; Or when the Moon was overhead, Came two young lovers lately wed.
-"I am, half sick of shadow," she said, The Lady of Shalott.
+But in her web she still delights

+To weave the mirror's magic sights,

+For often thro' the silent nights

+A funeral, with plumes and lights

+And music, went to Camelot;

+Or when the Moon was overhead,

+Came two young lovers lately wed.

+'I am half sick of shadows,' said

+The Lady of Shalott.

-A bow-shot from her bower-eaves, He rode between the barley sheaves, The sun came dazzling thro' the leaves, And flamed upon the brazen greaves, Of bold Sir Lancelot.
+A bow-shot from her bower-eaves,

+He rode between the barley sheaves,

+The sun came dazzling thro' the leaves,

-A red-cross knight for ever kneel'd To a lady in his shield, That sparkled on the yellow field, Beside remote Shalott.
-His broad clear brow in sunlight glow'd; On burnish'd hooves his war-horse trode; From underneath his helmet flow'd His coal-black curls as on he rode, As he rode down to Camelot.
+And flamed upon the brazen greaves

+Of bold Sir Lancelot.

+A red-cross knight for ever kneel'd

+To a lady in his shield,

+That sparkled on the yellow field,

+Beside remote Shalott.

+His broad clear brow in sunlight glow'd;

+On burnish'd hooves his war-horse trode;

+From underneath his helmet flow'd

+His coal-black curls as on he rode,

+As he rode down to Camelot.

-And from the bank and from the river He flashed into the crystal mirror, "Tirra lirra," by the river Sang Sir Lancelot.
+From the bank and from the river

+He flashed into the crystal mirror,

+'Tirra lirra,' by the river

+Sang Sir Lancelot.

-She left the web, she left the loom, She made three paces thro' the room, She saw the water-lily bloom, She saw the helmet and the plume, She look'd down to Camelot.
+She left the web, she left the loom,

+She made three paces thro' the room,

+She saw the helmet and the plume,

+She look'd down to Camelot.

-Out flew the web and floated wide; The mirror crack'd from side to side; "The curse is come upon me," cried -- photo The Lady of Shalott.
+Out flew the web and floated wide;

+The mirror crack'd from side to side;

-In the stormy east-wind straining, The pale yellow woods were a waning, The broad stream in his banks complaining.
-Heavily the low sky raining Over tower'd Camelot; -- photo Down she came and found a boat Beneath a willow left afloat, And round about the prow she wrote The Lady of Shalott.
+'The curse is come upon me,' cried

+The Lady of Shalott.

+In the stormy east-wind straining,

+The pale yellow woods were waning,

+The broad stream in his banks complaining.

+Heavily the low sky raining

+Over tower'd Camelot;

+Down she came and found a boat

+Beneath a willow left afloat,

+And around about the prow she wrote

+The Lady of Shalott.